Budget Resolution No. 35: Stamp duty land tax (additional dwellings: purchases before 1 April 2025)

 Voting No meant

-Oppose the higher surcharge on additional dwellings, arguing it discourages investment in rental housing or harms the property market
+Oppose this stamp duty increase on additional dwellings, likely arguing it discourages investment in the private rented sector or penalises legitimate property purchases.

 Aye